R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/prerequisites.md

 If you accidentally click the deny button, then follow the step to allow it.

-* Open windows firewall
+* Open Windows Firewall
-* Select "Allow an app or feature through Windows Defender Firewall
+* Select "Allow an app or feature through Windows Defender Firewall"
-* Click allow other applications
+* Click "Allow other applications"
-* Click browse
+* Click "Browse"
-* Locate the NorthstarLauncher.exe and select it
+* Locate `NorthstarLauncher.exe` and select it
-* Click add
+* Click "Add"

 ## Final checks